 Benefit Description You Pay After the calendar year deductible

-Oral and maxillofacial surgery (cont.)
+Oral and maxillofacial surgery (cont.) ·

+Frenectomy or frenotomy, skin graft or vestibuloplasty-stomatoplasty unrelated to periodontal disease PPO: 15% of the Plan allowance

+Incision and drainage of cellulitis unrelated to tooth structure Non-PPO: 40% of the Plan allowance and any difference between our allowance and the billed amount

+Note: We suggest you call us at 800-222-2798 to determine whether a procedure is covered.

 Not covered: All charges

 Oral implants and transplants

 • Procedures that involve the teeth or their supporting structures (such as the periodontal membrane, gingiva and alveolar bone)

-• Dental bridges, replacement of natural teeth, dental/orthodontic/ temporomandibular joint dysfunction appliances and any related expenses
+Dental bridges, replacement of natural teeth, dental/orthodontic/ temporomandibular joint dysfunction appliances and any related expenses

 • Treatment of periodontal disease and gingival tissues, and abscesses

 Charges related to orthodontic treatment

 Organ/tissue transplants

 These solid organ transplants are subject to medical necessity and experimental/investigational review by the Plan.
 Refer to Other services in Section 3 for prior authorization procedures.
-Non-PPO: 30% of the Plan allowance and any
+Non-PPO: 40% of the Plan allowance and any

 Solid organ transplants are limited to: difference between our allowance and the billed amount and any amount over \$50,000 for

-Autologous pancreas islet cell transplant (as an adjunct to total or near total pancreatectomy) only for patients with chronic pancreatitis 1.
-1. 1
+Autologous pancreas islet cell transplant (as an adjunct to total or near total pancreatectomy) only for patients with chronic pancreatitis 1:1

 • Cornea

 • Heart

-• Heart/lung
+Heart/lung

 Intestinal transplants

-- Isolated Small intestine
+- Isolated small intestine

 - Small intestine with the liver

-- Small intestine with multiple organs, such as the liver, stomach, and pancreas 1
+- Small intestine with multiple organs, such as the liver, stomach, and pancreas

 • Kidney

 Kidney-pancreas

 • Liver

 Lung single/bilateral/lobar

 • Pancreas

-These tandem blood or marrow stem cell transplants for covered transplants are subject to medical necessity review by the Plan.
+These tandem blood or marrow stem cell transplants for covered PPO: 15% of the Plan allowance

+transplants are subject to medical necessity review by the Plan.
 Refer to Other services in Section 3 for prior authorization procedures.
-Autologous tandem transplants for PPO: 10% of the Plan allowance Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount and any amount over \$50,000 for
+Non-PPO: 40% of the Plan allowance and any difference between our allowance and the

+Autologous tandem transplants for billed amount and any amount over \$50,000 fo

-- AL Amyloidosis kidney transplants or \$100,000 for other listed
+- AL Amyloidosis kidney transplants or \$100,000 for other listed transplants

-- Multiple myeloma (de novo and treated) transplants

-- Recurrent germ cell tumors (including testicular cancer)